rezazad68/DeepSpine/README.md

 3- What should I add as a data agumentation method? </br>

+4- What would you suggest as a additional loss? </br>

 ### To do
 1- Fidx the issues </br>
 2- Add the evaluation metrics </br>